 5. Managing Inventory

 Managing the inventory in a Cloud Kitchen is thought to be the most complicated task of running a cloud kitchen.
-Actually, that is not entirely true.
-Yes, having multiple brands under the same roof can make managing inventory a little tedious but by developing a system of checks and numbers you can handle it without much problem.
+That is not entirely true.
+Yes, having multiple brands under the same roof can make managing inventory a little tedious but by developing a system of checks and numbers, you can handle it without much problem.
 Your POS can handle ordering and computing inventory once a minimum is fed to it.

 6. How to Market a Cloud Kitchen Restaurant

-Since Cloud Kitchens have no such physical outlet, the marketing needs of a cloud kitchen are very different from those of a normal restaurant.
-Because there is no outlet where the customers can just walk-in, a cloud kitchen essentially lose out on visibility.
-To compensate for this a very strong marketing and branding strategy are required.
-Here are some things that you can do in order to market your cloud kitchen.
+Since Cloud Kitchens have no such physical outlet, the marketing needs of a cloud kitchen are very different from those of a regular restaurant.
+Since there is no outlet where the customers can just walk-in, a cloud kitchen essentially lose out on visibility.
+To compensate for this, a powerful marketing and branding strategy are required.
+Here are some things that you can do to market your cloud kitchen.